alexkisielewicz/quiz-game/README.md

 - provide entertaining and interactive experience for the user,
 - provide game app with questions with various difficulty level,
-- provide a link to the project's GitHub repository, to interest user in the project and to obtain new followers,
+- provide a link to linkedIn and the project's GitHub repository, to interest user in the project and to obtain new followers,
 - to provide website that looks well across a range of devices (responsiveness).

 ##  User goals